Banner

 2. The nominee must be teaching at least one unit per year on natural resources.
 Natural resources are defined as Earth materials used by civilizations past and present, such as:

 a.
-Organic materials such as oil, natural gas, and coal.
+Organic materials such as oil, natural gas, coal and oil shale.

 b.
 Other energy resources from the Earth, such as geothermal energy.